jremes-foss/kube-ngircd/README.md

 # ngIRCd Kubernetes Deployment

-This is a Kubernetes deployment file for nIRCd server.
+This is a Kubernetes deployment file for ngIRCd server.

 ## Requirements